LSBUGPG/coroutine-tutorial/README.md

 To create our sample scene for this demonstration we'll need to create a hierarchy of objects that are not necessarily in their default orientation or offset from their default pivot point.
 We'll start by creating an empty object to represent the clock and call it "Clock".
 Point this object towards the camera so that later rotations will be clockwise rotations.

 As a child of this object, add three empty children: `SecondHandPivot`, `MinuteHandPivot`, and `HourHandPivot`.
 Now we can add a cylinder as a fourth child, `FaceModel`, scaled to be a thin disc and rotated to face the camera.
 And as a child of each pivot add a cube to act as the respective hand model.
-Each should long, thin, and offset relative to the pivot.
+Each should be long, thin, and offset relative to the pivot.

 If you want to copy my setup, here are the transforms of the various objects: